Clerici-project/onion-explorer/README.md

 - [https://monerovision.com](https://monerovision.com)

-## Onion Monero Blockchain Explorer features
+## Onion Clerici Blockchain Explorer features

-The key features of the Onion Monero Blockchain Explorer are:
+The key features of the Onion Clerici Blockchain Explorer are:

  - no cookies, no web analytics trackers, no images,
  - open sourced,